This feature is available in any G Suite edition.

 before you offer them.

-Requires device users to accept the addition of a work profile.
-Only devices supporting both Android in the enterprise and work profiles can accept this setting.
+Requires device users to accept the creation of a work profile.
+Users don’t have the option to opt-out.
+Only devices supporting both Android enterprise and work profiles can accept this setting.

 You might have some devices already enrolled in management, but without a work profile in place.
-In that case, when you apply this setting, the user receives a message that the administrator now requires a profile, and prompts the user to accept the work profile.
-Device synchronization with the corporate domain might be delayed until the work profile is in place.
+In that case, when you apply this setting, the user receives a message that the administrator now requires a profile, and prompts the user to allow the system to create it.
+Device synchronization halts until the work profile is in place.

 If the device doesn’t support work profiles, the system doesn’t apply this setting.
-You can check the device details page for each enrolled device to make sure a work profile is supported on that device.
+You can check the details page for each enrolled device to make sure a work profile is supported.